konradstach/todoapp/README.md

 Additionally I have added some tasks, so that you can see how GUI shows data without adding tasks in application.

-Maven was used as a project managment tool.
+Maven was used as a build automation tool.

 I hope I cover every point to make this application working.